svb in yosemite 1

 Gas for an 800 miles round trip ($2.75 per gallon, mileage: 20 miles/gallon) $110

-Breakfast and lunch for 7 ($15 per person for 2.5 days) $525
+Restaurant breakfast and lunch for 7 ($15 per person for 2.5 days) $525

 Total $4,829.90

 It had just snowed a few days prior to our arrival and with the sun out in force during our entire stay, the landscape was breathtaking, like you were living in a picture postcard.
-We were also treated to some close encounters with a handful of foxes on a couple of occasions (there seemed to be a lot of them this year).
-For all that, this intergenerational trip, tailored in length for little kids as well as for a couple of senior citizens, was perfect.
+We were also treated to some close encounters with a handful of foxes on a couple of occasions (there seemed to be a lot of them that year).
+For all that, this inter-generational trip, tailored in length for little kids as well as for a couple of senior citizens, was perfect.

 How To Cut Down On Vacation Expenses